We noticed the first one buzz past us somewhere on the A259.

 Balding mods and rockers, the first youth rebels in the land – now with pension book in hand – flocking in huge numbers to the coast to make-pretend it’s 1964 forever.

-After explanations to Passepartout about the other, 60s, weekend, Battles on the Beaches and mopeds decorated and worshipped – and not used to scoot round small Greek towns to pick up watermelons – we make our slow way through the revving and the roaring machines and past the proud aged poseurs on the front and head into Hastings Old Town and up onto Castle Hill.
+After explanations to Passepartout about the other, 60s, weekend, Battles on the Beaches and mopeds decorated and worshipped – and not used to scoot round small Greek towns to pick up watermelons – we make our slow way through the revving machines and past the proud aged poseurs on the front and head into Hastings Old Town and up onto Castle Hill.

 On the green fields high above the town there is another, huge, congregation.
 Drunker and bawdier.
 Slightly more pagan and mystical.